SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 This token's body contains subtokens defining its data.

-These subtokens correspond to the `[field]` tags in [templated shortcuts](#shortcut-template-tokens).
+These subtokens correspond to the `#!ptcr [field]` tags in [templated shortcuts](#shortcut-template-token).

+!!! warning

-**NOTE:** All token values *should* be unique, even though Petrichor wont take issue with it.
-If a value is repeated, the AutoHotkey script generated from the input data will misbehave in unpredictable ways.
+    All token values should be unique, even though Petrichor wont take issue with it.

+    If a value is repeated, the script generated from the input data can misbehave in unpredictable ways.

 ???+ important "Restrictions"